Lysagxra/BunkrDownloader/README.md

 This project is a fork of the original [BunkrDownloader by Lysagxra](https://github.com/Lysagxra/BunkrDownloader).
 Huge thanks to her for creating and maintaining the powerful core of this application!

-This version focuses on providing a user-friendly **Graphical User Interface (GUI)** for Windows users and includes other features to make downloading from Bunkr as simple as possible.
+This version focuses on providing a user-friendly **Graphical User Interface (GUI)** for Windows users and includes other features to make downloading as simple as possible.

 ### Screenshots
-*When launching the BunkrDownloader-portable-GUI.exe this is the Starting screen.*
+*Screen when launching the `BunkrDownloader-portable-GUI.exe` portable.*

 ![Bunkr Downloader GUI](screenshots/screenshot-001.PNG)

-*A active interface screenshot of the Bunkr Downloader Portable GUI.*
+*Screen of an active interface from the Bunkr Downloader Portable GUI.*

 ![Download in progress](screenshots/screenshot-002.PNG)

 *Real-time download progress and logs.*

 ## ✨ Features